TcHaxx/TcPnScanner/README.md

 [![CI/CD](https://github.com/TcHaxx/TcPnScanner/actions/workflows/cicd.yml/badge.svg?branch=main)](https://github.com/TcHaxx/TcPnScanner/actions/workflows/cicd.yml)
 [![NuGet version (dsian.TcPnScanner.CLI)](https://img.shields.io/nuget/v/dsian.TcPnScanner.CLI.svg?style=flat-square)](https://www.nuget.org/packages/dsian.TcPnScanner.CLI/)
 # TcPnScanner
+`dsian.TcPnScanner.CLI` is a command-line tool written in C#/.NET, that scans for Profinet packets on a network interface.
+It listens for packets, sent from a Profinet Controller (Master) to the requested devices.
-Scans a Profinet controller for requested devices and adds all stations (devices) to a Profinet IO Device (TF6270).
+The captured/recorded devices are then exported to a `TwinCAT Profinet IO Device (TF6270)`, as `*.xti`-file.

+The tool supports both Windows and Linux operating systems.

 ## Why?
-This is useful for virtual commissioning/digital-twin (`HiL`) projects with `Beckhoff TwinCAT`.
+This is useful for virtual commissioning/digital-twin (`HiL`) projects with `Beckhoff TwinCAT (TF6270)`, which is simulating the physical Profinet devices.
-It's always a huge pain to gather all required `GSDML` files and to add and configure the devices manually.
+It's always a huge pain to gather all required `GSDML` files and to add and configure the devices manually in `TwinCAT`.

 ## How?

 It captures the connected `Profinet Controller` (Master) with `SharpPcap` and parses the received packets.
 The captured information's are then transformed into a `*.xti` file, which can be imported into `TwinCAT` via the [Add Existing Item…](https://infosys.beckhoff.com/english.php?content=../content/1033/tc3_io_intro/1084406539.html) dialog.
-A typical handshake between the `Controller` and `TcPnScanner` looks like this:
+A typical handshake between the `Controller` and `dsian.TcPnScanner.CLI` looks like this:
 ```mermaid
 sequenceDiagram
     Controller ->> TcPnScanner: Ident Req